Police and protesters face off again

 writer: Online Reporters

-Tensions were high on Saturday night between police and pro-democracy activists following a peaceful protest earlier in the day at Democracy Monument in Bangkok.
-The gathering eventually dispersed with activists vowing to rally again next Saturday.
+A confrontation between police and pro-democracy protesters turned ugly late Saturday with a number of injuries and arrests, following a peaceful protest earlier in the day at Democracy Monument in Bangkok.

+Tensions had been high all evening but most rally participants had dispersed peacefully, with a promise to stage another rally next Saturday, when a showdown between a small group of demonstrators and police turned violent.

+One video that was widely circulated online showed officers in full riot gear chasing down a man wearing what appeared to be a yellow volunteer medic vest, with at least one officer beating him with a truncheon as he fell to the ground.
+His condition was not known.

+Numerous loud noises were heard, believed to be from homemade explosive devices and firecrackers.
+Police said later that as many as 20 officers had been injured and seven demonstrators arrested and taken to the Chana Songkhram station.

-Eyewitnesses reported bottles being thrown and smoke filling the air, a lot of it from fireworks, as the demonstrators moved on foot to the City Pillar Shrine around 7pm.
+The clash came after an earlier standoff at the City Pillar Shrine, to which the demonstrators had walked after their afternoon gathering at Democracy Monument.
+Eyewitnesses reported bottles being thrown and smoke filling the air, a lot of it from fireworks.
 Three people were reported injured, including a journalist said to have been struck by a smoke grenade.
 It was not clear who threw the projectile.

-Riot police formed a banner near Sanam Luang and two water cannon trucks were also moved into the area.
+Riot police formed a barier near Sanam Luang and two water cannon trucks were also moved into the area.
+They were not used.

 At 8pm, the protesters — some of them carrying their own police-style riot shields — asked police to turn off lights on their crowd-control vehicles but their demand was not met.
 Guards moved to the front line and clashed with police, who later asked them to negotiate.